尬聊

 Awkward Small Talk / Cringe Chat

-gà liáo
+Pronounced gà liáo in Mandarin

-What Does It Mean?
+What Does 尬聊 Mean?

 Ever been in a conversation so painfully awkward that you'd rather fake a phone call than keep going?
-That's 尬聊.
+Emerging around 2016, that's 尬聊.
 It describes the cringe-worthy experience of a chat that has completely stalled — where one person says something and the other responds with a soul-crushing 'oh' or 'haha', and silence fills the void.
 It's the social equivalent of a car engine sputtering and dying in the middle of an intersection.
 Both parties know it's bad.
 No one knows how to fix it.

 Cultural Context